Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Solution dimension and threshold rank

-The fact that the cut dimension can be smaller than the $\phi$-threshold-rank is unexpected because the conductance of a cut equals its ``average'' eigenvalue: for all $Q \subseteq [n]\,$, using \cref{fact:rayleigh-quotient} for a regular graph $G$,
+The fact that the solution dimension can be smaller than the $\phi$-threshold-rank is unexpected because every cut must have some component in the eigenspace to at least $\phi$.
+This can be seen using the spectral interpretation of the conductance in \cref{fact:rayleigh-quotient}, which says that for all $Q \subseteq [n]$\,, assuming $G$ is regular,

 where $\cS(Q)$ is the distribution on $[n]$ proportional to $\iprod{\mathbf{1}_Q, v_i}^2$ and $v_i$ is an eigenbasis for $G$.